-Worn by travelers in ancient times, it was thought to help them receive a warm reception on arrival at inns.
+Worn by travellers in ancient times, it was thought to help them receive a warm reception on arrival at inns.
 An extra benefit was some protection against lightning strike.

 Zircon is also believed to bring knowledge to the wearer, and hence wealth and wisdom.
 It is worn as a grounding stone to bring a general overall balance to ones life, strengthening purpose and resolve to achieve goals.

 Zircon, not cubic zirconia, is a valuable gemstone.
 Due to its amazing brilliance and fire it is the original diamond alternative.
-That brilliance is mostly due to the stones double, making it appear to have more than it does.
+That brilliance is mostly due to the stones double refraction, making it appear to have more facets than it does.

-Clear, sizable and good coloured zircons are rare and not cheap.
+Clear, sizeable and good coloured zircon’s are rare and not cheap.

 This stone comes in almost any colour of the rainbow, but the most popular are the colourless, blue, pink and yellow varieties.

 Whilst blue is the most sought after and currently the most valuable, be aware that natural blue zircon’s are very rare and most blue stones are the result of heat treatment.